cdcollab/springone-tour-tce-workshop/README.md

 The instructor will provide you with details to log into a VM where you will complete the workshop.

-The VM already has the necessary pre-requisites installed, namely:
+The VM already has some pre-requisites installed:

 1. Binaries:
    - `docker`